uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 > We stopped using the argument names because we know in which order
 > they appear: first the data, then the mapping of aesthetics.
 Let’s
-> save ourselves some typing from now on\!
+> save ourselves some typing from now on!

 The console shows you what function / formula was used to draw the trend line.
 This is important information, as there are countless ways to do